 ResProp Management Awarded Management of Woodstone Apartments in Austin, TX

-AUSTIN, TX, USA, July 7, 2021 /EINPresswire.com/ -- ResProp Management was selected by Polaris Real Estate Partners to provide full-service property management services for Woodstone Apartments in Austin, Texas.
+AUSTIN, TEXAS, UNITED STATES, July 8, 2021 /EINPresswire.com/ -- ResProp Management was selected by Polaris Real Estate Partners to provide full-service property management services for Woodstone Apartments in Austin, Texas.
 Built in 1984, Woodstone Apartments is a Class A apartment community featuring 1 and 2 bedroom apartments ranging in size from 660 to 1500 Square Feet.
 The units feature stone countertops, walk-in closets, ceramic tile backsplash and wood style flooring.
 The property has on-site amenities that include a swimming pool, fitness center, storage units and an on site laundry facility.
 Its proximity to great schools, restaurants and shopping make it a convenient location to both top employers and entertainment.

 About Polaris Real Estate Partners: